 Toronto is notorious for a deep and well established road biking community.
-With an abundance of roads with varying degrees of incline and elevation, Toronto is renowned for harbouring the likes of weekend warriors to world class cyclists.
+There is an abundance of roads with varying degrees of incline and elevation.
+Toronto is renowned for harbouring the likes of weekend warriors to world class cyclists.
 Although at a glance this can be intimidating, the Canadian spirit of peace keeping, inclusivity and diversity is at the forefront of every coffee break catch up with fellow riders around town.

-If you’re new to road cycling or trying to get your equipment sorted, there are a few things you should know before getting started.
+You might be new to road cycling gear or trying to get your equipment sorted.
+But there are a few things you should know before getting started.

 Pandemic Driven Bike Shortage

-With bike shortages at an insanely high rate, most shops and brands are sold out of stock currently and are looking to 2022 for their next deliveries that haven’t yet been purchased.
-Bike shops can be found in just about every neighborhood around Toronto and they can help you determine the type, size, and budget you should be aiming for.
+Bike shortages are at an insanely high rate.
+Most shops and brands are sold out of stock currently.
+They are looking to 2022 for their next deliveries that haven’t yet been purchased.
+Bike shops can be found in just about every neighbourhood around Toronto.
+They can help you determine the type, size, and budget you should be aiming for.
 Bike shops aren’t just retailers with bike stock.
 Most stores provide fitting services and are experts in finding the right bike for you, your needs, and your future goals.
 Bike fittings can be a critical starting point if you don’t know enough about bikes and what to look for.
-With a plethora of brands, styles and bike builds available in our modern market, it might be a good starting point to book a consultation with your local bike shop to dig deeper into what’s available for you.
+A plethora of brands, styles and bike builds are available in our modern market.
+It might be a good starting point to book a consultation with your local bike shop.
+This will help to dig deeper into what’s available for you.

 New vs. Used Bike

-Keeping bike shortages in mind, your next best option if you can’t find a reasonably priced new bike would be to search through your local classifieds; online or otherwise.
-Buying used bikes can be challenging but will definitely be the best option for DIY folks and riders who have the patience and time to research and hunt.
-The main difficulty in buying used bikes for new riders is understanding what it is they are buying and what to look for as indicators as to how the bike has been taken care of.
-With a little bit of research online you can easily find simple methods for examining a used bike either from photos or ideally if you can do so safely in person.
+Keep the bike shortages in mind.
+Then, your next best option if you can’t find a reasonably priced new bike would be to search through your local classifieds; online or otherwise.
+Buying used bikes can be challenging.
+This will definitely be the best option for DIY folks and riders.
+They have the patience and time to research and hunt.
+The main difficulty in buying used bikes for new riders is understanding what it is they are buying.
+Also, what to look for as indicators as to how the bike has been taken care of.
+With a little bit of research online you can easily find simple methods for examining a used bike.
+This can be made either from photos or ideally if you can do so safely in person.

 Where to Look for Used Bikes and What to Look For

-If you can’t find a new bike, your next best option is to look online for used bikes in your area.
+If you can’t find a new bike, we have a second option.
+This is to look online for used bikes in your area.
 Facebook Marketplace, Kijiji, and Pinkbike are great forums that offer high-caliber bikes at a below market value rate.
-Having said this, you need to be vigilant and savvy in what you’re looking at and what questions to ask to best understand what you’re buying.
+Having said this, you need to be vigilant and savvy in what you’re looking at.
+It is important to know what questions to ask to best understand what you’re buying.